ROOFING ESTIMATES

 Example 3 Explanation

-This is for a metal roof from June 2023 in Mountain Home, Tx.
+This is for a metal roof.
+The storm was in June of 2023 in Mountain Home, Tx.
 We found this one to have a curious turnout.
 The adjusters estimate and the Square Xactimate were made independently of each other.
 They each use some similar but also some dissimilar line items.
 Yet they both landed within $200 dollars of each other.
 We were happy to proceed with the repairs.
 Some contractors might have seen an opportunity to push for more.
 As stated before, we want what’s fair for all parties involved.

 Example 4 Explanation

-This is for a metal roof.
-The storm was in June of 2023 in Kerrville, Tx.
+This one is missing its cover page.
+It’s for a metal roof.
+The storm was June of 2023 in Kerrville.
 With this example we found that there were serious discrepancies between the adjusters estimate and ours.
-A few of the main points; the adjuster paid for a patio cover when it was actually metal roofing panels, the measurement for the patio cover/metal roof was 301 square feet and not 129.80, the measurement for the main house area was 1,336 square feet and not 1,169.69, wall flashing was missed, and the ‘steep roof’ payment was missed.
-These issues, handled by Square, took the claim from the adjusters original allowance of $14,517.36 to the Square Roofing estimate of $18,148.84.
+Thier estimate was made with Xactimate, but they had several errors of information.
+Some of the main points were; the adjuster paid for a patio cover when it was actually metal roofing panels, the measurement for the patio cover/metal roof was 301 square feet and not 129.80, the measurement for the main house area was 1,336 square feet and not 1,169.69, wall flashing was missed, and the ‘steep roof’ payment was missed.
+Although these errors are all verifiable facts, the adjuster was quite obstinate about getting it fixed.
+After much effort to prove the mistakes, we took the claim from the original allowance of $14,517.36 to the Square Roofing estimate of $18,148.84.

 Simply put, roofing is in our blood.